MicrosoftDocs/azure-docs/articles/iot-dps/quick-setup-auto-provision-cli.md

 >

-## Get the connection string for your IoT hub
+## Get the connection string for the IoT hub

-You need your IoT Hub's connection string to link it to the device provisioning service.
+You need your IoT Hub's connection string to link it with the device provisioning service.
 Use the [az iot hub show-connection-string](/cli/azure/iot/hub#az_iot_hub_show_connection_string) command to get the connection string and use its output to set a variable that you will use when you link the two resources.

 The following example sets the *hubConnectionString* variable to the value of the connection string for the primary key of the hub's *iothubowner* policy.
 You can specify a different policy with the `--policy-name` parameter.
 The command uses the Azure CLI [query](/cli/azure/query-azure-cli) and [output](/cli/azure/format-output-azure-cli#tsv-output-format) options to extract the connection string from the command output.